-- (a) the production of such visual depiction involves the use of a minor engaging in sexually explicit conduct; - (b) such visual depiction is -, or appears to be, of a minor engaging in sexually explicit conduct; a digital image, computer image, or computer-generated image that is, or is indistinguishable from, that of a minor engaging in sexually explicit conduct; or - (c) such visual depiction has been created, adapted, or modified to appear that an identifiable minor is engaging in sexually explicit conduct.
+- (a) the production of such visual depiction involves the use of a minor engaging in sexually explicit conduct; - (b) such visual depiction is, or appears to be, a digital image, computer mage, or computer-generated image that is, or is indistinguishable from, that of a minor engaging in sexually explicit conduct; or - (c) such visual depiction has been created, adapted, or modified to appear that an identifiable minor is engaging in sexually explicit conduct.

-"Darien Electronic environment" is defined as all materials used within the Darien network including such items as computers, computer hardware, software, and the campus-wide computer network, communication devices and lines, the School District voice-mail system, fax machines, etc.
+"Darien Electronic environment" is defined as all materials used within the Darien network including such items as computers, computer hardware, software, and the campus wide computer network, communication devices and lines, the School District voice mail system, fax machines, etc.